NBISweden/EMBLmyGFF3/README.md

 To learn how to obtain a *project ID* [click here](http://ena-docs.readthedocs.io/en/latest/mod_02.html.).</br>
 To learn how to obtain a *locus tag* [click here](https://www.ebi.ac.uk/ena/submit/locus-tags).**

+### Get example data

 Test data (maker.gff3 maker.fa and others) are located in the *examples* folder.
 If you installed EMBLmyGFF3 using git those exmple files are located where you have cloned the repository in EMBLmyGFF3/examples/.
 If you installed EMBLmyGFF3 using pip, only the tool has been installed, you must download the test files separatly.
+[Here is a link to download the examples folder.](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/NBISweden/EMBLmyGFF3/tree/master/examples)

 ### Simple case